triton-inference-server/server/python/openai/README.md

 of integer token IDs still represents one input; arrays of token arrays are not supported.

+Text batches are limited to 2,048 inputs per request.
+Larger batches return HTTP 400 before any inference is submitted.
+This limit counts texts, not the characters or token IDs in a single input.

 ## TensorRT-LLM

 0. Prepare your model repository for a TensorRT-LLM model, build the engine, etc. You can try any of the following options: